It doesn’t sound comedic: Getting pulled over by the traffic cop when you have ADHD. But the best comedy involves a bit of pain, right?

 In this scene, Frank is pulled over by a motorcycle cop.
 (Performed live at Santa Monica Playhouse, June 7, 2009.
 Written and Performed by Frank South.
 Directed and Developed by Mark Travis.
 Produced and Developed by Margaret South.
 Lighting designed by Kathi O’ Donohue.)

 More about the show, performed live at the Santa Monica Playhouse in 2009, from a review in the Santa Monica Daily Press (“One Man Show Is A Real Ordeal“):

 In this video, Frank explains the inspiration for creating this show—and all the other ADHD-themed work to come.

 At the end of a 20-year career writing TV, I was diagnosed with ADHD then got sober.

 However, I didn’t want anybody to know about it.
 I was lost until my wife said “Stop hiding.
 You’re a writer… Write about it.”

 See Frank Elsewhere on the ADHD Roller Coaster

-You’ll find other posts sharing Frank’s wide-ranging talents, including Frank South: Stories Mom Never Told You
+You’ll find other posts sharing Frank’s wide-ranging talents, including Stories from an ADHD Dad: Frank South on Growing Up Undiagnosed

 First published Oct 17, 2015